Phoenix Domestic Violence Attorney

 Arizona's domestic violence charges can range from misdemeanors to felonies, depending on the severity of the alleged crime.
 For example, if the crime involved a weapon or the victim sustained serious injuries, the case may be charged as a felony.

 Why It's Important to Remain Silent & Cooperate.

 If you have been arrested on suspicion of domestic violence, the first thing you need to remember is that you have the right to remain silent and to hire an attorney.
 When the police arrive to arrest you, don’t try to talk your way out of the arrest.
 Anything that you say to police, even if you believe you are defending yourself, can be used in court by prosecutors.

 Furthermore, be polite to the police.
 Resisting or being insulting or argumentative can only hurt your image and therefore your case.
 Once you are in custody, don’t attempt to make any deals with the police or sign any statements.
 Get in touch with a Phoenix domestic violence attorney from our firm who can ensure that your rights are protected.

-Falsely Accused of Domestic Violence in AZ?
+Falsely Accused of Domestic Abuse in AZ?

 Being accused of domestic violence – indeed, of any violent crime – should be taken extremely seriously, even if you believe the accusation to be unfounded.
 Unfortunately, false allegations of domestic violence are not uncommon, especially in heated divorce cases.